Bomoga/Hardlaunch/replit.md

 The platform guides users through a structured survey process to capture their startup vision, then leverages specialized AI agents to provide expert guidance on business planning, funding strategy, market analysis, and technical architecture.

 **Current Status:** Fully functional with Google ADK agents integrated.
 The frontend is connected to the backend, and the survey/agent system is operational.
-RAG system is temporarily simplified to improve startup time.
+RAG system is active with hybrid approach.
+Submission workflow implemented to gate access to specialized agents and reports.

 ## User Preferences